 PPP and other public procurement methods

-Saudi Arabia does not have a specific law governing PPPs, which are further restricted because of the requirements of the Government Tenders and Procurement Law that mandate the use of Ministry of Finance-approved contract forms in government contracting.37 As stated in Section III.i, however, a number of PPP models have been deployed in the country, and it is expected that the use of these models will accelerate in the future as a result of the reduction in oil revenues.
+Saudi Arabia does not have a specific law governing PPPs, which are further restricted because of the requirements of the Government Tenders and Procurement Law that mandate the use of Ministry of Finance-approved contract forms in government contracting.26 As stated in Section III.i, however, a number of PPP models have been deployed in the country, and it is expected that the use of these models will accelerate in the future as a result moving away from dependence on oil revenues.
 In addition, and with the launch of the NCP, it is highly anticipated that the legal frameworks for PPP models will be defined and shaped.

 Existing PPP transactions have used a number of structures to navigate the requirements of the Government Tenders and Procurement Law.
 An imperative consideration regarding these structures is the government body's authority to enter into contracts or carry out work beyond the reach of the Government Tenders and Procurement Law.
 This authority may be pursuant to an express exemption granted based on Article 79 of the Law, or pursuant to alternative contracting arrangements, such as contracting through an independent and exempt government authority or through a government-owned company.
 In the past few years, we have witnessed a rise in the use of the latter of these approaches in relation to the execution of PPP in the energy, healthcare and housing sectors.
 However, a case-by-case review of the proposed PPP structure and the legal authority it relies on is commonly undertaken by project stakeholders.